Review of the floppy disk as a storage medium, and the USB replacement

 The Floppy USB was working yesterday with the same exact stick, and I did no changes, but today it is not working

-Make sure first that the USB stick is still readable in windows; sometime they corrupt due to a static charge or they were removed live.
+Make sure first that the USB stick is still readable in windows; sometime they corrupt due to a static discharge or they were removed when they weren't ready.
 Check also if it not an insertion error; unplug and replug.
 See if it works sometimes, such as only when you plug it in halfway; the pins may be bent and need replacing.
-Check to see if there is still power to the unit, are the cables possibly loose.
+Check to see if there is still power to the floppy emulator, are the cables possibly loose.
+You may have no choice but to reformat the stick or try a different one if the stick no longer functions.

 I cannot get the USB Floppy to boot from a boot disk